 Calling all specialists: niche graduate roles

 The Government Actuary’s Department (GAD) is a non-ministerial department that supports decision-making within government by exploring the risks involved in different scenarios.
-The actuarial professional role is a specialised one, and the GAD offers trainee actuary roles in which you can work towards Institute and Faculty of Actuaries exams.
+The actuarial professional role is a specialised one, and the GAD offers trainee actuary roles.

 HM Revenue & Customs collects tax from individuals and businesses alike.
-It runs a three-year tax professionals graduate scheme, at the end of which you'll be a senior tax professional.
+It runs a three-year tax professionals graduate scheme.

 More ways into a graduate job in public administration and government